holepunchto/pear-docs/guide/releasing-a-pear-app.md

 ```

-Run `pear release help` for more info on the command.
+Run `pear help release` for more info on the command.

 Keep in mind that changes to an application can only propagate to peers when the application is being seeded: